lyket-dev/lyket/packages/react/README.md

 ##### Optional props

+- **theme**: This prop allows you to provide your own style to custom buttons or to some of the templates.
+Read more about it in the _Styling buttons_ section at the end of this document

 - **recaptchaSiteKey**: if you enabled reCAPTCHA you need to provide your public key.
 Read more at the end of this document

 ### The buttons